UPDATED JUL 24, 2020

-CycleBar Leaside is one of only two Canadian locations of this American chain, and it doesn’t disappoint.
+CycleBar Leaside is one of only a few Canadian locations of this American chain, and it doesn’t disappoint.
 Decked out in state-of-the-art sound equipment, there’s a massive video screen behind the instructor (dubbed a “CycleStar”) that displays riders’ scores and encourages friendly competition.
 Classes typically incorporate weights into the workout but use three- or six-pound weighted grip bars instead of free weights for an added challenge.

 Rocket Cycle is sleek indoor cycling at its most high-tech.
 Hate being in front?
 Or love the rush of leading the pack?
 You can book your bike number online so you’re always sure to have your favourite spot.
-Just make sure you check in before class using wall-mounted iPads to avoid any late starts.
-And if you’re new to the studio, you can take advantage of the new rider deal (a five-class pack for $50!).
+Just make sure you check in before class using the wall-mounted iPads to avoid any late starts.
+And if you’re new to the studio, you can take advantage of the new rider deal (a five-class pack for $105!).
 Get ready to fall in love with this cardio and strength ride.

 Taking up an uber-trendy space on West Queen West, this grunge-inspired spot prides itself on being friendlier and more inclusive than some of the other big name studios.
 Classes incorporate strength training and offer a much appreciated cool towel service at the end.
-But what riders rave most about are the killer themed playlists (available on Spotify), including Thug Life, Soca Spin, and, of course, Man Crush Monday rides with playlists featuring popular male artists, like our boys The Weeknd and Drake.
+But what riders rave most about are the killer themed playlists (available on Spotify), including Thug Life, Soca Spin, and, of course, Man Crush Monday rides with playlists that feature popular male artists, like our boys The Weeknd and Drake.
 It’s called 6IX Cycle, after all.